FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/01GettingStarted/_index.md

 You should now see a **Start Lab** button with a timer.  **When you are ready** click on this button to start the lab.

 {{% notice warning %}} Once you click the button, the timer will start counting down.
-Be sure you have alotted enough time to complet the work.
+Be sure you have alotted enough time to complete the work.
 At the end of the timer, the lab will be erased and you must begin again. {{% /notice %}}

 ![Start Lab](start_lab.png)

 Once you click on the Start lab button, you will see that qwiklabs is provisioning the required resources.
-Wait for this to finish and proceed to the next step.
+Wait for this to finish and then proceed to the next step.